 And David built there an altar to the Lord and offered burnt offerings and peace offerings.
 So the Lord responded to the plea for the land, and the plague was averted from Israel.
 2 Samuel 24:25

-In Closing on How the Power of Prayer Changes Things
+In Closing on Do You Know How Prayer Changes Things?

 Sweet friends, I hope you see how the power of prayer changes things.
 You and I have access to God through the Holy Spirit.
 Allow His presence to guide you.
 Also, keep in mind as you pray to have faith in the promises of God.